mstfst/react-tinder-card-example/README.md

 ## Try the demo

-Try the demo on the gh-pages site [here!](https://mstfst.github.io/react-tinder-card-example/)
+Try thye demo on the gh-pages site [here!](https://mstfst.github.io/react-tinder-card-example/)

 ## The cards